thomasokken/free42/mac/README.txt

 Free42 comes with two skins built in, but you may use different ones, by placing them in the directory $HOME/Library/Application Support/Free42.
 They will show up in the Skin menu immediately.
+Note: in OS X 10.7 (Lion) and later, the $HOME/Library directory is hidden in the Finder by default.
+You can make it visible by opening a terminal and running this command: chflags nohidden ~/Library

 Uninstalling Free42: